The March of Dimes: One Family’s Personal Journey

 Posted on | 3 Comments

 Before March 20, 2014, I didn’t know much about the March of Dimes or their mission, and I certainly had never considered their influence in my life.
-But that all changed when my identical twins were born at just 25 weeks 4 days gestation.
+But that all changed when my identical twins were born at just 25 weeks and 4 days gestation.
 In the almost five months we spent in the Neonatal ICU (NICU), I learned the very personal impact the March of Dimes has had on every mother and baby born since 1944.

-The history of the March of Dimes
+The History of the March of Dimes

-The March of Dimes was founded in 1944 as the National Foundation for Infantile Paralysis by President Franklin Roosevelt, influenced by his own personal struggle with polio.
-The foundation funded research for vaccines that effectively ended the polio epidemic in the United States.
-With its original mission accomplished, the foundation turned its focus to preventing birth defects and infant mortality.
 This is still the focus of the March of Dimes today.
 The funds raised through the March for Babies events throughout the U.S. fund critical research that is dramatically increasing the survival rate of babies.
 The March of Dimes has launched five Prematurity Research Centers in the U.S., integrating scientists from individual disciplines to form innovative collaborations that can accelerate research discoveries.

-Just 16 weeks into my pregnancy, I was referred to a high risk obstetrician due to twin B’s smaller size.
-I had ultrasounds twice weekly to monitor the growth, amniotic fluid, heart rate and other vitals of the twins.
+Just 16 weeks into my pregnancy, I was referred to a high-risk obstetrician due to twin B’s smaller size.
+I had ultrasounds twice weekly to monitor the growth, amniotic fluid, heart rate, and other vitals of the twins.
 I was referred to the hospital for monitoring at 25 weeks 4 days, and within 3 hours of admission, my twins were born due to absent cord blood flow and a disappearing heart rate in twin B. Twin A, Mateo, weighed 1 pound, 13 ounces.
 Twin B, Marcos, weighed 1 pound, 6.6 ounces.

 Then and Now